Helpful Resources for Seniors Surviving on Social Security

 In addition to HUD-sponsored senior housing, some communities have created their own senior residences funded locally.
 The best way to learn about these housing options is to contact your local AAA.

 About 40 million seniors receive help from the nation's largest health insurance program, Medicare.
-If you are at least 64 years and 9 months old, you can apply online for Medicare benefits with this online application
+If you are at least 64 years and 9 months old, you can apply online for Medicare benefits with this online application.
+You can also apply in person at your local Social Security office.

 Because Medicare only pays for the first 80% of medical costs, many seniors need additional help paying the remaining 20%, copayments, deductibles or even the Medicare premium itself.